Table of Contents

 Home improvement projects can expose pets to toxic chemicals:

-Can cause aspiration pneumonia if inhale during vomit
+- Mineral spirits Can cause aspiration pneumonia if inhale during vomit

 Keep pets in separate areas during paint projects and ensure proper ventilation.